lordcodes/turtle/CODE_OF_CONDUCT.md

-# Turtle Code of Conduct
+# Contributor Covenant Code of Conduct

-Below is the Code of Conduct that all contributors and participants in the Turtle community are expected to adhere to.
-It's adopted from the [Contributor Covenant Code of Conduct][homepage].

 ## Our Pledge